Hampton & Richmond Borough F.C.: Honours

 Hampton & Richmond Borough's most recent major honour is their Isthmian Premier League Championship victory of 2015–16.
 After heading the table in January, they fought a close battle with East Thurrock Utd and Bognor Regis Town, which was only settled on the final day of the season.
 A point from a hard-fought 0–0 draw at home to Enfield Town was enough to see them to the title as Bognor put in a late run, the Rocks ending a point behind the Beavers with the same goal difference.

 In May 2014, the club also won the Middlesex Senior Cup following a 3–2 victory over Wealdstone, that season's Isthmian League champions.
 Their previous trophy outside of this had been the Middlesex Super Cup, a regional cup for the county of Middlesex, whereby the winners of the previous season's two local tournaments face each other.
 Hampton & Richmond won this on 10 October 2006, they entered as the Middlesex Senior Cup holders, and were victorious over Harrow Borough, the Middlesex Charity Cup holders.
+Hampton would go on to win the Senior Cup again in 2016-17.